brotatotes/bht-automation/bht gen 3/John/Chapter 20/John 20 28 bht.md

 # John 20:28 Commentary Help Text

 ## BHT:
-This highest confession of faith made by Thomas goes beyond anything previously expressed, showing his understanding of Jesus' divinity.
-It is a remarkable declaration that surpasses all others and brings great blessing to those who believe without seeing.
-Thomas fearlessly addresses the Risen Christ as both Lord and God, and Jesus accepts and commends him for this bold act of faith.
-Thomas's immediate transformation from doubt to such a profound confession can be attributed to the powerful experiences he had witnessed leading up to that moment.
+The exclamation of Thomas, My Lord and my God, is the highest confession of faith.
+It is not a mere expression of surprise, but a sincere acknowledgement of Jesus as both Lord and God.
+Jesus accepts these words and praises Thomas for such a profound declaration.
+Thomas's immediate transition from doubt to unwavering faith is awe-inspiring, revealing his absolute conviction in the divinity of Jesus.
+This confession surpasses any prior utterance and solidifies Jesus's supreme authority and deity.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "This is the highest confession of faith which has yet been made;—and that it shows that (though not yet fully) the meaning of the previous confessions of His being ‘the Son of God’ was understood."
+1. "The Socinian view, that these words, My Lord and my God, are merely an exclamation, is refuted."
-2. "For these words cannot apply to the remaining Ten: they, like Thomas, had seen and believed.
-'All the appearances of the forty days,' says Stier, 'were mere preparations for the believing without seeing.'"
+2. "This is the highest confession of faith which has yet been made."
-3. "Wonderful indeed, and rich in blessing for us who have not seen Him, is this, the closing word of the Gospel."
+3. "Wonderful indeed, and rich in blessing for us who have not seen Him, is this, the closing word (see below) of the Gospel."

 ### Jamieson-Fausset-Brown:
 1. "His exclamation surpasses all that had been yet uttered, nor can it be surpassed by anything that ever will be uttered in earth or heaven."
-2. "The Socinian invasion of the supreme divinity of Christ here manifestly taught—as if it were a mere call upon God in a fit of astonishment—is beneath notice"
+2. "The Socinian invasion of the supreme divinity of Christ here manifestly taught—as if it were a mere call upon God in a fit of astonishment—is beneath notice, save for the profanity it charges upon this disciple, and the straits to which it shows themselves reduced."
-3. "Save for the profanity it charges upon this disciple, and the straits to which it shows themselves reduced."
+3. "On the striking parallel in Nathanael, see on John 1:49."

 ### Albert Barnes:
 1. "There is no evidence that this was a mere expression, as some have supposed, of surprise or astonishment."